achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 The agent is able to maneuver well enough to continue using any firearm in close combat.

-**Normal**: Agent Rook has an M-16 and is rushed by a werewolf.
-He can club the beast with it, but is unable to get a bead on the creature as it bites and slashes at him.

-**Example**: Agent Rook, having survived his close encounter, learns Gun Fu and takes point.
-The next lycanthrope to jump down on him from the shadows is in for a nasty surprise, as he unloads his clip into the creature at point blank range.

 ### Hindsight
 **Requirements**: Novice, Fighting d10+